byemaxx/SSREnricher/README.md

 You just need to select all of your fasta files from Trinity and run this software.

-We have two different versions for different users, one running on Linux or macOS with a graphical interface, and other one running in the shell.
+We have two versions for different users, one running on Linux or macOS with a graphical interface, and other one running in the shell.

 ## Dependencies